Acktarius/ping_ccx_pool_cpp/README.md

 ## Manual Policy File Installation

-If you didn't use the `-DINSTALL_POLKIT_POLICY=ON` option with CMake, you need to manually copy the policy file in /usr/share/polkit-1/actions/
+If you didn't use the `-DINSTALL_POLKIT_POLICY=ON` option with CMake, you need to manually copy the policy file `org.acktarius.nping.policy` in `/usr/share/polkit-1/actions/`

 ## Running the Application